 Youthnet is a non-profit based in Mount Vernon, WA.
 We work with children and families in Skagit, Whatcom, Snohomish, San Juan, and Island Counties.
-Youthnet has provided foster care services for 50 years, and we recently added a therapeutic foster care program to our services.
+Youthnet has provided foster care services for 50 years, and in 2017 we added a therapeutic foster care program to our services.
 These programs work seamlessly together, and foster families have the option to work with both programs, with kids of all ages.
 Both of Youthnet's foster care programs are contracted with the state to license foster homes, match kids with these families, and provide ongoing support and services, such as:

 - A Youthnet licensor to walk you through the entire licensing process

 - A Youthnet visit supervisor to provide transportation and supervision during your foster child's visits

 - Quarterly foster parent support groups, including training, dinner, and childcare

 - 24/7 On Call support

 - Case aide services (for kids in our therapeutic program)

 When we provide case management, Youthnet's goal is to support the entire foster family.
 Fostering is tough work, and it's important to us that you know you're never in it alone.

 **Youthnet is a no-fee agency.
 There is no cost to license with Youthnet or to receive our services**